 NV Weingut Familie Bauer Rosé

-After visiting Austria last year, this rosé, which is available in New York, has because one of my go-to summer wines.
+After visiting Austria, this rosé, which is available in New York, has because one of my go-to summer wines.
 The bottle hails from the Grossriedenthal area of the Wagram region in the eastern section of the country, not far from Vienna.
 (Full disclosure: I did not visit this exact region, but began drinking this bottle after I returned from my trip.)
 Made by the Josef Bauer family, Bauer rosé is crafted from the Blauer Zweigelt variety.
 If you’ve ever tasted any Austrian wines, you’re probably familiar with Zweigelt – it’s one of the most common red grapes grown in Austria.
 This bottle from Weingut Familie Bauer is a friendly, drinkable rosé with vibrant fruit and clean acidity.
 Sip it on a lazy Sunday afternoon.

 Crios de Susana Balbo Rosé of Malbec 2017